Table of contents

 DSCR loans are a key tool for real estate investors, allowing them to leverage rental income for financing.
 They consider cash flow rather than personal income, providing an alternative to traditional qualification methods.

 DSCR loans evaluate a property's cash flow, measuring its ability to cover loan payments.
-The Debt Service Coverage Ratio (DSCR) compares net operating income to total debt service costs.
+DSCR is calculated as Gross Rental Income divided by PITIA (Principal, Interest, Taxes, Insurance, and HOA fees).
+This shows whether the property generates enough income to cover its debt obligations.
 Lenders use this ratio to assess the risk level; a higher DSCR indicates lower risk.
 These loans are typically used in commercial real estate transactions where rental income is crucial for loan approval.

 Investors find DSCR loans advantageous due to several reasons: